DecaYale/RSLO/README.md

         --pretrained_path $PROJECT_ROOT_PATH/weights/ours.tckpt \
         --refine False \
 ```
-Note that you need to specify the PROJECT_ROOT_PATH, i.e. the absolute directory of the project folder "RSLO" lies in, before running the above commands.
+Note that you need to specify the PROJECT_ROOT_PATH, i.e. the absolute directory of the project folder "RSLO" and modify the path to the created data, i.e. all.h5, in the configuration file kitti_eval_ours.prototxt before running the above commands.
+A bash script "script/eval_ours.sh" is provided for reference.

+## Training from Scratch
+Please see [training](./doc/train.md) for more details.

+## TODO List and ETA
+- [x] Inference code and pretrained models (9/10/2022)
+- [ ] Training code (expected after CVPR 2022)
+- [ ] Code cleaning and refactor (expected after CVPR 2022)

+## Acknowledgments
+We thank for the open-sourced codebases [spconv](https://github.com/traveller59/spconv) and [second](https://github.com/traveller59/second.pytorch)
+## Copyright